Tronix286/MuzCell/software/README.md

 is optional, that means you can use "/mcell" to just force MuzCell usage on default 300h port.
 ```

+TODO LIST:
+- [ ] Add velocity control
+- [ ] Map General MIDI 1 percussion instruments to the drums channels 7,8 of the MuzCell.

 ## AGATPLAY